TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Indexers

-An indexer is essentially a search engine from which you can download NZB files.
-These NZB files point to the locations of different parts that make up an entire file, such as a video file.
-Most indexers require registration, some are invite-only.
+An indexer is a search engine from which you can download NZB files.
+NZB files point to the locations of all the different parts that make up an entire file or release.
+Most indexers require registration and some are invite-only.

 When used in the context of Radarr/Sonarr, indexers can refer to both Usenet indexers and [torrent trackers](#tracker).